turingschool-examples/frontend-mod-1-prework/section1/relection.md

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

-// Variables are the items being used to modify the code
+// Variables are the changeable items being used to modify the output of the code to create a desired response.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

-// Spotify search for music, rock, and band.
-Booleans for music and rock, string for band.
+// Instagram, variables being notificaitonPresent, caption, and numberOfComments. notificationPresent would be a boolean to inform the user there is a notificaiton to view, the caption would be a string with the user's own words to caption their post, and numberOfComments would be a integer/number that the user can see to inform them how many comments they have received on their post.

 7. In your own words, explain what concatenation is.

-// Concatenations join the script together to create a readable output.
+// Concatenations create a string by joining two or more pieces of data together to form a readable output.

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatention?

 // Spotify results for a search in rock for Led Zepplin.

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)